spencertipping/jit-tutorial/README.md

 That said, though, writing JIT compiler is a lot of fun and a great way to learn stuff.
 The first thing to do is to write an interpreter.

+**NOTE:** If you don't have solid grasp of UNIX system-level programming, you might want to read about [how to write a shell](https://github.com/spencertipping/shell-tutorial), which covers a lot of the fundamentals.

 ## MandelASM
 GPUs are fine for machine learning, but serious fractal enthusiasts design their own processors to generate Mandelbrot sets.
 And the first step in